zzzprojects/EntityFramework-Classic/docs/pages/features/include.md

 You can convert the `IQueryable` to `DbQuery` by using the `AsDbQuery` method.

-It's recommended to create and resolve multiple different queries than trying to include everything in the query.
+It's recommended to create and resolve multiple different queries than trying to include everything in one query.

 ### Note
 - If you want to include items from the same level, use [`AlsoInclude`](also-include.md)